IBM/elasticsearch-spark-recommender/README.md

 ### 6. Launch the notebook

-> The notebook should work with Python 2.7 or 3.x (and has been tested on 2.7.11 and 3.6.1)
+> The notebook should work with Python 2.7+ or 3.x (but has only been tested on 3.6)

 To run the notebook you will need to launch a PySpark session within a Jupyter notebook.
 If you don't have Jupyter installed, you can install it by running the command:
 ```
 $ pip install jupyter
 ```

-Remember to include the Elasticsearch Spark connector JAR from [step 3](#3-download-the-elasticsearch-spark-connector) on the classpath when launching your notebook.
+Remember to include the Elasticsearch Spark connector JAR from [step 3](#3-download-the-elasticsearch-spark-connector) on the Spark classpath when launching your notebook.

 Run the following command to launch your PySpark notebook server locally. **For this command to work correctly, you will need to launch the notebook from the base directory of the Code Pattern repository that you cloned in [step 1](#1-clone-the-repo)**.
 If you are not in that directory, first `cd` into it.

 ```
-PYSPARK_DRIVER_PYTHON="jupyter" PYSPARK_DRIVER_PYTHON_OPTS="notebook" ../spark-2.2.0-bin-hadoop2.7/bin/pyspark --driver-memory 4g --driver-class-path ../../elasticsearch-hadoop-5.3.0/dist/elasticsearch-spark-20_2.11-5.3.0.jar
+PYSPARK_DRIVER_PYTHON="jupyter" PYSPARK_DRIVER_PYTHON_OPTS="notebook" ../spark-2.4.5-bin-hadoop2.7/bin/pyspark --driver-memory 4g --driver-class-path ../../elasticsearch-hadoop-7.6.2/dist/elasticsearch-spark-20_2.11-7.6.2.jar
 ```

 This should open a browser window with the Code Pattern folder contents displayed.
 Click on the `notebooks` subfolder and then click on the `elasticsearch-spark-recommender.ipynb` file to launch the notebook.